Deeprajdey/Modal-website/README.md

-# Basic-templete
+# Modal-website

 ```
-A BASIC SASS TEMPLATE FOR A QUICK STARTUP
+A Javascript Modal website

 ```